 Month in Review

 April was filled with joyful learning and meaningful moments in our classrooms.
 During NAEYC’s Week of the Young Child, students explored “All About Science” through hands-on activities that sparked curiosity and discovery.
-We wore blue to recognize Child Abuse Prevention Day, standing for safe, nurturing environments where all children can grow and thrive.
-Earth Day taught playful lessons about caring for our planet and shared world.
+We wore blue to recognize Child Abuse Prevention Day, standing for safe, nurturing environments where all children can learn and grow.
+Earth Day taught playful lessons about caring for our planet and our shared environment.

 Apr Elc